Huguitis/aoi.js-documentation/src/functions/Calling/clearReactions.md

 id: clearReactions
 ---

-`$clearReaction` will remove a given or all reactions of a message.
+`$clearReactions` will remove a given or all reactions of a message.

 ## Usage